· Operations

 Remediation tracking is mandatory.
 Finding vulnerabilities isn’t enough.
 You need to show what you did about them.
 Every finding in the report should have a status: remediated, accepted risk with justification, or in progress with a timeline.
 We track this in the same Git repository where the reports live, so there’s a full audit trail of when issues were identified and when they were resolved.

 Methodology documentation gets read.
-Auditors want to understand your testing approach.
+Auditors are keen to understand your testing approach.
 Which tools, which targets, what constraints, what’s in scope and what isn’t.
 Our scan_metadata.yaml captures all of this.
 The fact that we rate-limit to 5-10 requests per second and only test external endpoints shows we’re being responsible about testing against production systems.

 Version control is your friend.
 Some companies store pen test reports in shared drives or compliance platforms.
 We store ours in Git.
 Every report is a commit with a timestamp, and the full history of findings, remediations, and accepted risks is traceable through commit logs.
 When an auditor asks “show me the pen test from August,” you can pull the exact state of the repository at that point.
 Git gives you an immutable audit trail for free, which is better than anything a compliance platform provides.
 This is part of the same evidence collection automation approach we use across the entire compliance program.

 The pattern we’ve landed on works.
 Monthly automated scans for continuous coverage.
 All evidence in version control.
 AI-generated reports that map to recognized frameworks.
-And honest documentation of what the automated approach covers and what it doesn’t.
+And plain documentation of what the automated approach covers and what it doesn’t.

 For a SaaS company running external-facing services, this covers the vast majority of what auditors need to see.
 You’re monitoring for vulnerabilities continuously (CC7.1), testing your controls regularly (CC4.1), and documenting findings with remediation (CC7.4).
 That’s the substance of what SOC 2 asks for.